Amanse/game-rs/README.md

   };
 }
 ```

 cachix works with both adding as a package and just doing `nix build` or `nix run`

 ## Usage

 `game-rs config` to go into interactive config mode where you can add, edit or delete the games in config <br />
 `game-rs run` to get a fuzzy select menu of all the games in config, selecting it runs the game <br />
 `game-rs run <id>` to directly run the game with specified id <br />
+`game-rs run -v` to run in verbose mode
 `game-rs download --help` to see what you can download manually, but you will probably not need this